ronanplays-gamer/geeys/README.md

 # Cubic

-Geeys is a VR multiplayer game designed for players aged 8 and up.
+Cubic is a VR multiplayer game designed for players aged 8 and up.

 ## Development Status
 This game is currently in development.